mkjanda/IAT-Server/README.md

 ```

-	<p>This is the nginx .conf file I use on the server.
-It's been modified to run on non-HTTPS connections and errors might have been introduced in the process.</p>
+	This is the nginx .conf file I use on the server.
+It's been modified to run on non-HTTPS connections and errors might have been introduced in the process.

  ``` nginx